Concavity properties of extensions of the parallel volume: Preliminaries

 We denote by $\interior(A)$ the \textit{interior} of the set $A$, by $\overline{A}$ the {\it closure} of $A$ and by $\partial A = \overline{A} \setminus \interior(A)$ the {\it boundary} of $A$.

-In this paper, we only consider non-negative measures.
-For an arbitrary measure $\mu$, we call {\it(outer) parallel $\mu$-volume} of a set $A$ the function defined on $\R_+$ by $t \mapsto V_A^{\mu}(t)=\mu(A + t B_2^n)$.
-We simply call {\it(outer) parallel volume} if $\mu$ is the Lebesgue measure.
+For an arbitrary (non-negative) measure $\mu$, we call {\it outer parallel $\mu$-volume} of a compact set $A$ the function defined on $\R_+$ by $t \mapsto V_A^{\mu}(t)=\mu(A + t B_2^n)$.
+We simply call this function {\it outer parallel volume} when $\mu$ is the Lebesgue measure.

-Let us recall some terminologies and results about $s$-concave measures introduced by Borell in \cite{Borell1}, \cite{Borell}.
-One says that a measure $\mu$ in $\mathbb{R}^n$ is \textit{$s$-concave}, $s \in [- \infty, + \infty]$, if the inequality